pretalx/pretalx-docker/README.md

 ## Build

-This repository is used for building Container images from the source manifests present here.
+This repository is used for developing Container images from the source manifests present in the `context/` directory.

 > It does not cover the use case of building a Pretalx development environment.
 >